Qile0317/KmerGMA.jl/README.md

 - Homology searching of 1 query sequence or a collection of queries to a local database(s)
 - Find exact gene matches in a genome from a query sequence

+## Status
+The main functionalities of the package are all working but not finalized.
+There may be lots of rapid changes and new releases.

 ## Installation
 The package is not yet registered in the pkg registry.
 Until then, please use: